Web addresses: motivate-biodiversity.eu

 II.
 DATA IDENTIFICATION & DESCRIPTION

-Purpose: MOTIVATE will leverage a database of vegetation-plot time series (EVA + ReSurvey Europe) with ongoing monitoring under the EU HD to produce both habitat- and species-specific assessments of plant biodiversity status and trends.
-Recorded trends in plant diversity will be upscaled with remote sensing data and biodiversity modelling techniques will be used to attribute the drivers to the observed changes in plant diversity.
-Furthermore, MOTIVATE will establish novel pipelines to foster future collections of vegetation-plot time series to put monitoring data into practice by decision-makers.
+Purpose: MOTIVATE will leverage a database of vegetation-plot time series (EVA + ReSurvey Europe) and ongoing monitoring under the EU HD to produce both habitat- and species-specific assessments of plant biodiversity status and trends.
+Openly-available remote-sensing data will be used to upscale the recorded trends in plant diversity to region and European scales, acting as a methodological bridge between in situ vegetation data and spatial upscaling, ensuring consistency with EUNIS habitat typologies and enabling cross-border analyses.
+Biodiversity modelling techniques, such as Generalized Dissimilarity Models, will be used to attribute the drivers to the observed changes in plant diversity on local, regional, and European scales.
+MOTIVATE will establish novel pipelines to foster future collections of vegetation-plot time series to put monitoring data into practice by decision-makers.
 For this, MOTIVATE’s will work with national conservation agencies to co-design a data information platform for the collection and reporting of biodiversity change indicators that allows to link local time series to spatial information on habitat extent and potential drivers from remote sensing.
+Within this framework, WP3 specifically focuses on the integration of vegetation-plot time series with Earth Observation (EO) data to generate spatially explicit and reproducible indicators of habitat extent, temporal change, and environmental drivers.

 Primary datasets are initial data products that will not be published due to owner rights and/or data restrictions.